Will applying for financial aid impact my admissions decision?

 Tuition for the 2022-23 academic year is $62,391.
 Total expenses (including fees, books, room and board, personal expenses, and transportation) are estimated at $87,804.
 Still, many students do not pay this price, with over 60% of students receiving a financial aid package from Northwestern.

 Northwestern does not award scholarships based on academic merit.
 As part of our commitment to affordability, we reserve assistance for students who otherwise would not be able to afford to attend; last year, we spent over $200 million on financial aid support for undergraduate students.

 How do I apply for financial aid?

-To apply for financial aid, you should indicate on the application for admission that you are applying for aid; then submit the FAFSA, CSS Profile and federal tax returns or non-filing statements for both the parents and the student.
-For detailed instructions and deadlines, visit our Financial Aid Application Instructions page.
+To apply for financial aid, you should first indicate on the application for admission that you are applying for aid; then submit the FAFSA, CSS Profile and federal tax returns or non-filing statements for both the parents and the student.
+For detailed instructions and deadlines, visit our Applying for Aid page.